Medi-Cal Changes in 2026: Plan Before It’s Too Late

 Between January 1, 2024, and December 31, 2025, Medi-Cal’s asset test is suspended.

-That means: Transferring assets during this window will NOT cause a period of ineligibility for nursing home level of care.
-Since assets are not part of the eligibility test, these transfers are not treated as disqualifying under Medi-Cal’s current rules.
+So, transferring assets during this window will NOT cause a period of ineligibility for nursing home levels of care.
+Since assets are not part of the Medi-Cal eligibility test, these transfers are not treated as disqualifying under Medi-Cal’s current rules.

 Sounds like a free pass, right?